 An understanding the role of electron transfer metalloproteins and their structures and action mechanisms.
+Become aware of the importance of sustainable water management (SDG6).

 An understanding of the main biological mechanisms of defence and detoxification.

 An understanding the role of metalloenzymes in biological processes.